crlamke/bashrc/README.md

 # bashrc
-This is a standalone .bashrc for use when you don't want to use something more complex like my https://github.com/crlamke/bash-startup-files.
+This is a set of functions to improve CLI work efficiency with common dev and sysadmin tasks.
+The bashrc-ext.sh file is intended to be sourced from a user's .bashrc to get the extra functionality.

 ## Current functionality
 1. Function setprompt() that allows you to select from various prompts you can easily add to the script (a few are provided)